aai-institute/pyDVL/docs/30-data-valuation.rst

 Computing data values
 =====================

-Data value is a
+**Data valuation** is the task of assigning a number to each element of a training set which reflects its contribution to the final performance of a model trained on it.
+This value is not an intrinsic property of the element of interest, but a function of three factors:

+1. The dataset $D$, or more generally, the distribution it was sampled from (with this we mean that ``value'' would ideally be the (expected) contribution of a data point to any random set $D$ sampled from the same distribution).

+2. The algorithm $\mathcal{A}$ mapping the data $D$ to some estimator $f$ in a model class $\mathcal{F}$.
+E.g. MSE minimization to find the parameters of a linear model.

+3. The performance metric of interest $u$ for the problem.
+E.g. the $R^2$ score or the negative MSE over a test set.

-For data valuation, one uses the functions in modules :mod:`~pydvl.shapley` and :mod:`~pydvl.loo`, supported by :mod:`pydvl.utils.dataset` and :mod:`~pydvl.utils.utility`, as detailed below.
+pyDVL collects algorithms for the computation of data values in this sense, mostly those derived from cooperative game theory.
+The methods can be found in the modules :mod:`~pydvl.shapley` and :mod:`~pydvl.loo`, supported by :mod:`pydvl.utils.dataset` and :mod:`~pydvl.utils.utility`, as detailed below.

 Creating a Dataset
 ==================

+The first item in the tuple $(D, \mathcal{A}, u)$ characterising data value is the dataset.
 The class :class:`~pydvl.utils.dataset.Dataset` is a simple convenience wrapper for the train and test splits that is used throughout pyDVL.

-It can be used as
+It can be used as follows:
-follows:

 .. code-block:: python